COVID-19 Vaccine Availability

 As with other smoking or vaping products, smoking cannabis can significantly impact your lung health, damaging your lungs and increasing your risk for lung disease.
 It can also impact cell linings in your airways, which results in chronic cough, increased phlegm and acute bronchitis.

 Research has shown that long-term cannabis use also affects brain development.
-This is particularly true for brains that are still developing.
-Pediatric and psychiatric patients are at particular risk for adverse effects.
-“The increased risk of chronic psychiatric disease with early exposure to cannabis is very well documented,” explains Dr. Lank.
+This is particularly true for brains that are still developing, making young children and teenagers particularly at risk for adverse effects.
+“The increased risk of chronic psychiatric disease with early exposure to cannabis is well documented,” explains Dr. Kim.
 Research shows habitual use can cause loss of IQ and neuropsychological decline.

 Another potential conflict is with employers who use drug testing.
 Cannabis remains illegal under federal law, and it’s unclear how the justice system and employers will treat this issue going forward, according to Dr. Kim.
 Drug testing is problematic because the results of a drug test for cannabis are not necessarily indicative of your current state of sobriety or intoxication.
 This is because THC is different than alcohol in that it remains in the body and may produce a positive drug test long after its clinical effects have worn off.
 Additionally, there is no consistent definition of what level of THC in your system constitutes intoxication.
 Some states define it by nanograms per millimeter, and others by clinical exam.